clemersonbp/clemersonbp/README.md

 **About me**

-My name is Clémerson, I live in São Leopoldo / RS, I'm 35 years old and I will graduate in Systems Analysis and Development in the second half of 2022.
+My name is Clémerson, I'm Brazilian and I have a degree in Systems Analysis and Development.
 I've been working since September 2021 as a FrontEnd Developer at Compass Uol (it's my first professional experience as a Dev 😍) .

 I currently work on a platform called OCC (Oracle Commerce Cloud), where we use JS, Jquery and KnockoutJS as the main tools for development, in addition to Less / Css in styling.

 Soon our project should migrate to ReactJS (in place of Knockout and Jquery) and I'm looking to prepare myself to contribute at a high level with the time when this happens!

-I love web development and recently I had some experiences with React Native that chose me very curious and with some plans for the future! 😉
+I love software development and started studies in Java to work with Spring Boot! 😉

 Feel free to call me for a chat!
 I will be very happy!
 And in everything I can help you, I'm available!